How To Master Dutch Oven Camping And Cook Like A Pro

 - First off don’t use soap.
 It will get rid of all that seasoning and patina that make these such good cookers.
 If you do happen to wash with soap just be sure to re-apply oil and bake according to the seasoning instructions above.

-- Once cleaned and dried it is a good idea to wipe the Dutch Oven down with a light coat of oil before storing.
+- Once cleaned and dried it is a good idea to wipe it down with a light coat of oil before storing.

 If you follow these simple tips you will have a great performing Dutch Oven that will truly last for generations.

-I find that cooking in a Dutch Oven is MUCH easier than any other method.
+I find that cooking with cast iron is MUCH easier than any other method.
 Save the stoves for boiling water for that morning cup of coffee.

-The baking ability of a Dutch Oven opens up a whole new category of food.
+The baking ability of these ovens opens up a whole new category of food.
 Making bread, biscuits or cookies will be sure to put a smile on everyone’s face.